-In the spring of 2019, after distributing and promoting “Moon Dogs”, (Parousia’s first two new studio recordings in over 30 years), the band discussed writing and recording a Christmas Song for release in December 2019.
+Here is the band’s Christmas Song that began in the spring of 2019, not long after distributing and promoting “Moon Dogs”, (Parousia’s first two new studio recordings in over 30 years), the band discussed writing and recording a Christmas Song for release in December 2019.
 Discussions turned into planning and by summer, the band had a working structure for Parousia’s third new song, “The King of Christmas”.

 Planning began when Robert Lowden wrote and recorded a demo of the song on his studio computer.
 When he presented it to the band it was good but raw, with a blazing rhythm guitar track over “drum drops”.
 From that, Patrick and Gerry refined the structure of the song and then laid down basic drum and piano tracks onto 24 track ADAT.